 The mouth contains bacteria by the millions.
-With infections being a common complication of oral piercings, that infection and bacteria can cause the tongue to swell large enough to close the airway.
+Infections are a common complication of oral piercings.
+Infection and bacteria can cause the tongue to swell large enough to close the airway.
 Common after-piercing side effects include pain, swelling, infection, increased flow of saliva and injuries to the gum tissue.
 It is also possible to have nerve damage or severe bleeding if a blood vessel or nerve bundle is in the needle’s path.

-Our dentists and team recommend that your child follow the American Dental Association®’s advice and avoid getting oral piercings.
+Our dentists and team recommend that your child follow the advice of the American Dental Association® and avoid getting oral piercings.

 Tobacco — Bad News in Any Form

 In any of its forms, tobacco can cause incurable damage to your child’s overall health, including their oral health.
 Although many young people believe that smokeless tobacco, called spit, chew or snuff, is safer than smoking, this is actually a serious misconception.
-Studies have shown that smokeless tobacco is more addictive than cigarettes, making it more difficult to quit using.
+Studies have shown that smokeless tobacco is more addictive than cigarettes.

 If Your Child Uses Tobacco, Watch for the Following Signs of Oral Cancer:

-Early signs of oral cancer typically aren’t painful, which is why many people ignore the symptoms.
+Early signs of oral cancer typically are not painful, which is why many people ignore the symptoms.
 Left untreated, oral cancer can cause extensive damage that may require disfiguring surgery.
 Worse yet, oral cancer can be deadly.

 Our team offers adolescent dentistry in Herndon, Virginia, to help your child establish a lifetime of good oral health.
 If you are ready to set up an appointment with our dentists and team, call 703-689-3900.